Argyle Street (Halifax): History

-Argyle Street was laid out in the town plan that was drawn up by British settlers upon their arrival in 1749.
+When British settlers arrived in 1749, they drew out a map plan that included the layout of Argyle Street.
 It was reportedly named after the Duke of Argyll of the so-called Broad Bottom ministry, but was misspelled.
 It formerly ran two blocks north of its present terminus, but this portion was covered by the Scotia Square urban renewal project in the 1960s, which saw several city blocks consolidated to facilitate the construction of an introverted shopping, office, and hotel complex.

 The culture of sidewalk cafés in downtown Halifax originated in the 1990s on Argyle Street.
 During the 1995 G7 summit, a vacant lot opposite the Grand Parade was turned into a successful outdoor "International Café".
 This spurred enthusiasm for outdoor dining in downtown Halifax, and a pilot sidewalk café was opened on Argyle Street the same year.
-The municipality developed a formal policy to facilitate sidewalk cafés in May 1997, and more such cafés were established, on a seasonal basis, on Argyle Street and elsewhere in the downtown area.
-Sidewalk cafés contributed to increased pedestrian numbers in downtown Halifax, and are considered to have improved both the liveability and tourism appeal of the area.
-They are now encouraged by both the city's Regional Plan and Cultural Plan.
+The municipality developed a formal policy to facilitate sidewalk cafés in May 1997, and more such cafés were established on a seasonal basis on Argyle Street and elsewhere in the downtown area.
+Sidewalk cafés contributed to increased pedestrian numbers in downtown Halifax and are considered to have improved both the liveability and tourism appeal of the area.
+They are now encouraged by both the city's regional plan and cultural plan.